-Kelly Bensimon On ‘RHONY’ Fans: ‘They Want Me To Be Crazy,’ ‘It’s Sad’
+Kelly Bensimon On ‘RHONY’ Fans: ‘They Want Me To Be Crazy.
+It’s Sad’

 Kelly Bensimon hasn’t been on The Real Housewives of New York for years, but it sounds like she can’t escape her role on the show.
-When Kelly was on the show, she often fought with Bethenny Frankel, and because they are so different, viewers quickly picked sides.
+When Kelly was on the show, she often fought with Bethenny Frankel and because they are so different, viewers quickly picked sides.
 Bethenny was the aggressive and outspoken businesswoman, and Kelly was the self-made author, who didn’t always make sense.
-Bensimon may not be as strong and quirky as Frankel, so she was quickly labeled as the underdog, and some saw her as downright crazy.
+Bensimon may not be as strong and quirky as Frankel, so she was quickly labeled as the underdog and some saw her as downright crazy.

 According to a new tweet, Kelly Bensimon is now speaking out about how the viewers of The Real Housewives of New York want to see her as crazy.
-They want to see her as someone who is downright crazy, and she just wants people to forget her role on the show.
+They want to see her as someone who is downright crazy and she just wants people to forget her role on the show.
 But it sounds like people strongly believe that Kelly is jealous of Bethenny Frankel and her massive success with her Skinnygirl business.

 “#RHONY Kelly Bensimon was obviously so jealous of Bethenny [Frankel] so she put her down every chance.
 Plus she is nuts! #RHONY,” one person wrote to Kelly on Twitter, to which she replied, “You can’t be jealous of people you don’t know.
 I had no idea who she was or what her storyline was.
 I responded honestly.”